openstack/keystone/doc/source/configuration.rst

   [assignment]
   driver = keystone.assignment.backends.sql.Assignment

+  [role]
+  driver = keystone.assignment.role_backends.sql.Role

 With the above configuration, Keystone will only lookup identity related information such users, groups, and group membership from the directory, while assignment related information will be provided by the SQL backend.
-Also note that if there is an LDAP Identity, and no assignment backend is specified, the assignment backend will default to LDAP.
+Also note that if there is an LDAP Identity, and no assignment or role backend is specified, they will default to LDAP.
 Although this may seem counterintuitive, it is provided for backwards compatibility.
 Nonetheless, the explicit option will always override the implicit option, so specifying the options as shown above will always be correct.
 Finally, it is also worth noting that whether or not the LDAP accessible directory is to be considered read only is still configured as described in a previous section above by setting values such as the following in the ``[ldap]`` configuration section:

 .. code-block:: ini